enzocxt/Weibo-Spider-Crawler/README.md

-A spider/crawler for weibo.com, which extracts/stores the users' records for further business intelligence analysis.
+# A Spider/Crawler For Weibo.com

-This program is to be deployed on GAE(Google App Engine) v1.6.
+This program is to be deployed to and run on GAE(Google App Engine) v1.6 and extracts/stores the users' records for further business intelligence analysis.

 A live demo of this project can be found here.